jsdf/goose64/ART.md

 plus any other ones which make sense for your scene/workflow (eg. Apply Modifiers, Selection Only, etc)

+Run `./rebuild_models.sh` to turn your .obj file into a .h file containing displaylists for rendering the model.

 ## Level Editing
 Place all the objects you want in your game level.
 They should have the same name as the ModelType defined to represent them in the ModelTypes enum.

-To export the animation, run the script `export_positions.py` using Blender's text editor (or however you prefer to run Blender Python scripts)
+To export the level, run the script `export_positions.py` using Blender's text editor (or however you prefer to run Blender Python scripts)

 ## Character Animation